SysKitTeam/docs-point/governance-and-automation/permissions-review/enable-permissions-review.md

 Once you are finished with the e-mail and Collaborators role configuration, continue to the [Create and Apply Access Review Policies](create-apply-access-review-policies.md) article.

-For information on SysKit Point Collaborators completing Accss Review tasks take a look at the [Perform Access Review Tasks article](../../point-collaborators/access-review.md).
+For information on SysKit Point Collaborators completing Access Review tasks, take a look at the [Perform Access Review Tasks article](../../point-collaborators/access-review.md).